MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 ![[Pasted image 20240525112251.png]]
 These weight determine what vector would the word turn into, and is begined randomly but learned by training.

-2- Unembedding matrix: used at the last step for altering vactors into word
+2- Unembedding matrix: used at the last step for altering vactors into word.
+The uotput of this layer is called logit.
 ![[Pasted image 20240525113507.png]]

 3- Softmax with temperature: